128technology/docs/docs/intro_installation_quickstart_aws.md

 To deploy the Session Smart Networking software via the AWS Console:

 1. Click on the **Session Smart Networking Platform** offering selected during the previous section [Selecting the AMI](#selecting-the-ami).
 2. Click on the “Continue to Subscribe” button and accept the terms and conditions.
 3. Click on the “Continue to Configuration” button.
 4. In the "Fulfillment Option" drop down box select "CloudFormation Template", select the template "Juniper Session Smart Router" and select the desired region.
 5. Click on the "Continue to Launch" button.
 6. In the "Choose Action" box, select "Launch CloudFormation" and click on the button "Launch".
 7. Answer the following 4 questions to launch the deployment of an SSR.
 For additional information refer to [Launch the Template](#launch-the-template).
 - What name do you want to give it?
   - Provide it in the "Stack name" field (for example: 128TRouter).
 - Where do you want to deploy it?
   - Select the VPC in the region.
-  - Select the public, private and management subnets within the VPC.
+  - Select the public, private (and management) subnets within the VPC.

+For conductor managed deployments:
 - Which Session Smart Conductor is going to manage it?
   Provide the IP address of the primary node of Conductor in the "Conductor Primary Control IP" field.
 If the Conductor is highly available, provide the IP address of the secondary conductor node in the "Conductor Secondary Control IP" field.
 Please check the public IP address assigned to the Conductor deployed in the previous section.

+For MIST managed deployments:
+- Which MIST org is going to manage it?
+  Provide the [registration code](wan_onboarding_whitebox.md#manual-adoption) for the MIST org.

 - Who is going to be the administrator?
   - Select the IAM user key.
 8. Click the "Next" button.